bowen-wu/postgraduate/english/word/core/Unit10-1.md

         - n. 实现；满足；履行
         - **Fulfillment** is a feeling of **happiness and satisfaction([ˌsætɪsˈfækʃn] n. 满意)**.
         - It's also the **completion** of something, like the **fulfillment** of a promise.
-        - If she hopes her new-found fortune will yield lasting felling of **fulfilment**, she could <ins>do worse than</ins> read Happy Money by Elizabeth Dunn and Michael Norton.
+        - If she hopes her new-found fortune will yield lasting felling of **fulfillment**, she could <ins>do worse than</ins> read Happy Money by Elizabeth Dunn and Michael Norton.

 ## break